MIDIManNoah/IGME-470-Journals/README.md

 # P2 - Move

 Create a "poetic experience" using a "novel sensor", a transistor (or transistors) to control outputs, and serial communication to an on-screen app.
 Write about the experience goal and the development process.

+# P3 - Squawk

+Create a "compelling, coherent experience" using an everyday object that becomes "activated" by audio and WiFi or serial communication.
+Write about the experience goal and the development process.